 At OHSU, we believe the support of friends and family is an important part of healing.
-In light of the coronavirus, we have made temporary changes to our visitor policy to keep everybody safe.
-As of Oct.
-25, 2021, adult patients can have one adult visitor (ages 18 or older) a day, and child patients can have two adult visitors (ages 18 or older) a day in most cases.
-Hours for visiting most adult patients are 5 a.m. – 9 p.m.
+Due to the coronavirus pandemic, we have made temporary changes to our visitor policy to keep everybody safe.

-- Find information on COVID-19 vaccines and booster shots.
+- Find information on COVID-19 vaccines and booster doses.

 - Find COVID-19 testing information.